rogin/Snippets/Connect/Mirth.md

 ## Read and map Mirth licensing data

-@jonb on mirth slack on 6 Oct 2022, seems to be a repost of an archived message.
+_jonb_ on 6 Oct 2022, seems to be a repost of an archived message.

 NextGen has been good about sending licensing data to me.
 Heres a really crude query that reads that data and maps it into postgres.
 From there it becomes reportable by date, hostname etc.